 I did some reading and discovered that lots of people have problems with milk and lactose, and there were health concerns about all types of milk – whether it contained lactose or not.

 Milk has to be pasteurized to kill harmful bacteria, and that kills a lot of the good parts of milk too.
 It destroys the enzymes that make digesting lactose possible, which is why so many people are lactose intolerant.
 It also kills many of the vitamins naturally found in milk.
 In addition, to increase milk yield, most dairy cows are treated with hormones that can end up in the milk we drink, and so too do the antibiotics used to treat unwell cows.

 Also, did you know that humans are the only mammals who drink another animal’s milk?
 And animals who drink milk only do so when they are babies, and not when they are adults.
 It made no sense to me to drink cow’s milk now I was a fully-grown human woman!

 All in all, this sounded like a good reason to give up drinking cow’s milk.
 So, seven years ago, that’s what I did!

 At first, this was not easy because I had the habit of drinking milk.
 But, as I looked for and found lots of non-dairy milk alternatives, it got much easier.
 I also stopped eating cereals and started drinking my coffee black, so I naturally needed less milk anyway.

-Seven years later, I’m happy to report I am still of the cow’s milk and don’t miss it at all.
-I’ve got used to using rice milk, almond milk, and soya milk instead, and even then, don’t use much of these non-dairy milk substitutes.
+Seven years later, I’m happy to report I am still off the cow’s milk and don’t miss it at all.
+I’ve gotten used to using rice milk, almond milk, and soya milk instead, and even then, don’t use much of these non-dairy milk substitutes.